-16% of children eligible for PP are having music lessons.
+12.5% of children eligible for PP had music lessons.

-93% of children eligible for PP are in extra-curricular clubs
+56% of children eligible for PP were in extra-curricular clubs

-100% of children eligible for PP are involved in extra-curricular sporting events.
+100% of children eligible for PP were involved in extra-curricular sporting events.

 Pupils in receipt of PP funding are encouraged to sign up for clubs and extracurricular music lessons.
 Financial support has been provided for: clubs and visits, stationery and uniform.